 State-funded schools (primary & secondary)

-In principle, a foreign-owned SME is able to apply as long as it’s trading in the UK, not just selling into the UK.
+In principle, a foreign-owned SME was able to apply as long as it’s trading in the UK, not just selling into the UK.
 The core of its business operations must be in the UK and it must use the CBILS facility to support its business activity in the UK.
 The same goes for a UK-owned SME registered abroad.

-The Coronavirus Large Business Interruption Loan Scheme (CLBILS) is available for large businesses affected by the coronavirus.
+The Coronavirus Large Business Interruption Loan Scheme (CLBILS) was available for large businesses affected by the coronavirus.
 Designed for companies with a turnover in excess of £45 million, eligible firms can access loans of up to £25 million.
 Large companies can also be entitled to the Bank of England’s COVID Corporate Financing Facility.
 A number of other measures are open to larger businesses, including the Coronavirus Job Retention Scheme.

 Sign up for the best of Funding Options sent straight to your inbox.